The Project Finance Law Review: Project Finance Arrangements in General

 - in power projects, the transmission entity, because contractual arrangements with the transmission licensee are required to get a right to extract power from the project; and

-- the concessioning authority for infrastructure projects, such as road projects, ports, railways etc, which are granted on concession basis (under the public–private partnership (PPP) model).
+- the concessioning authority for infrastructure projects, such as road projects, ports, railways etc., which are granted on concession basis (under the public–private partnership (PPP) model).

 i Technical and financial evaluation of the project

 As a first step, a project developer approaches the identified lenders with the details of the project either directly or through a syndicator.
 A project developer may avail project finance from domestic lenders or non-resident lenders.
 In the latter case, the financing would need to be structured in a manner that the terms of financing are in compliance with the extant Indian foreign exchange norms.
-Relevantly, the Indian government has, in recent times, significantly liberalised regulations governing foreign currency borrowing in India and lifted erstwhile restrictions on defined end uses, permitted borrowers etc.
+Relevantly, the Indian government has, in recent times, significantly liberalised regulations governing foreign currency borrowing in India and eased erstwhile restrictions on defined end uses, permitted borrowers etc.

 Usually, project finance facilities are provided by a consortium of lenders, with one lender acting as the lead.
 Sometimes a bilateral facility is initially entered into, with the lead lender then selling on parts of the total commitment.
 The lender first evaluates the project from a technical and financial perspective and processes the loan application through its internal systems based on preliminary due diligence on the project.
 Based on this evaluation, usually the lender issues a term sheet or sanction letter setting out indicative terms and conditions (including relevant commercial assessments such as the pricing of the loan and security cover required) on which it would be willing to grant financing to the project, based on discussions with the borrower.
 Once this term sheet or sanction letter is agreed between the parties and issued, then the process of detailed due diligence on the project from a technical, financial and legal perspective commences.
 Simultaneously with this due diligence exercise, the preparation of the documentation for the grant of the financing is also commenced.